Interior Design Major

 - Basic and Creative Arts

 - Health Codes and Safety Issues

 - Communication Skills

 Some of the most interesting aspects of this major are the studio classes, allowing students hands-on experience creating projects for diverse populations, special purposes and environmental concerns.
-Students work with the latest technology and computer applications, and have the chance to visit London or Paris on the international study tour, in addition to the supervised internship required of all Design, Textiles, Gerontology, & Family Studies majors.
+Students work with the latest technology and computer applications, and have the chance to participate in study trips in addition to the supervised internship required of all School of Applied Human Sciences majors.

 STATEMENT OF MAJOR

 No specialized courses or skills are required.
 Students follow a Liberal Arts Core introduction to their university education.
 Courses in Math, Science, Humanities, and Design Foundations are taken.
 The first course on the Fundamentals of Design can be taken this year.

 General introduction to all aspects of design with courses taken in Drafting (architectural and presentation media), Graphic Design, and History of Interiors (antiquity to the 20th century).
 Students can begin taking the 12 hours required in Business, while continuing with their Liberal Arts Core requirements.

 Specific education in residential design including in-depth personal and professional development in the knowledge, skills, and to create and communicate the solutions which best serve the individual(s) and families involved in their home.
 Advanced projects are carried out through research, space analysis, design, and presentation.
 Presentations include floor plans, elevations, perspectives, materials, specifications, and general knowledge of structure (sections and details).
 Projects are presented in both black and white and color medias.
 Types of projects may include designing for different abilities, older adults, energy conservation, rehabilitation, etc. Students continue to complete Liberal Arts Core requirements.